 KAFM’s Board of Directors is accepting applications for upcoming openings.
 To learn more about the responsibilities, please review the board member roles and expectations.
 You can also complete an application at this time, and please email the form to KAFM Board Members HERE.

 KAFM Board of Directors Meeting Schedule

-Some meetings may be scheduled by Webinar and will be noted in KAFM's Calendar of Events.
+Some meetings may be scheduled at the stations conference area or by Webinar and will be noted in KAFM's Calendar of Events.